 Prospective students can pick up their acceptance package either in person or through a relative or friend who applies on their behalf.
 Unless otherwise indicated, all application packages are mailed through the United States Postal Service (USPS).
-If a student wishes to have his or her acceptance packages express-mailed, they can purchase the shipping by going to https://study.eshipglobal.com and following the instruction below:
+If a student wishes to have his or her acceptance packages expressmailed, , the express mailing fees are as follows: Outside the U.S., \$75; within the U.S., \$30.